 On Saturday, April 21, high school students from across Western North Carolina are invited to participate in Asheville School's 'Shakespeare and Friends Day,' which will feature workshops led by NC Stage and the Montford Park Players.

 The programming will take place from 2 p.m. to 8 p.m. on Asheville School's campus.
-Participants will join in group activities, two workshops, dinner, and wrap up the day with a series of short performances featuring pieces by Shakespeare and other classic playwrights.
+Participants will join in group activities, two workshops and dinner, and wrap up the day with a series of short performances featuring pieces by Shakespeare and other classic playwrights.

 Teaching artists from North Carolina Stage Company, better known as NC Stage, will lead a workshop called "Words, Words, Words."
 Students will dive into the rhythm, structure, and vocabulary of Shakespeare's works.
 NC Stage is a professional theatre company with a commitment to educational programming and will use interactive activities designed to help students gain a deeper understanding of character and text.

 The second workshop, hosted by the Montford Park Players, will focus on dramatic combat.
-Certified fight choreographer Deanna Braine will lead "Unarmed Combat in Shakespeare's Plays."
-She will teach students how to throw a punch and slap safely though demonstrations and hands-on training.
+Certified fight choreographer Deanna Braine will lead "Unarmed Combat in Shakespeare's Plays.
+Through demonstrations and hands-on training, she will teach students how to throw a punch and slap safely.

 After completing the workshops, the teaching artists will direct participants as they put on short performances for the larger group.
 Students will put their new skills to the test and prepare and perform excerpts from Shakespeare or other classic playwrights.